 For security reasons, Cigna.com no longer supports your browser version.
 Please update your browser, or use an alternative browser such as Google Chrome, Microsoft Edge, or Mozilla Firefox for the best Cigna.com experience.

-Vaccines play a key role in protecting against the Delta variant
+Vaccines play a key role in protecting against COVID-19 variants

-We’ve put together commonly asked questions to help you understand what the Delta variant is, how it spreads, and how getting vaccinated can help protect us all.
+We’ve put together commonly asked questions to help you understand what the COVID-19 variants are, how they spread, and how getting vaccinated can help protect us all.

 According to the Centers for Disease Control (CDC), more than 99% of all new cases1 in the United States are caused by the Delta variant, a highly contagious strain that was first identified in India last year.
 Dr. F. Perry Wilson, a Yale Medicine epidemiologist, estimated that this strain of the COVID-19 virus is roughly 50% more contagious than the previously dominant Alpha strain.2 This mutation, while alarming, is not surprising, as viruses will continue to mutate in order to replicate and survive.